 Healthy Families America will be continuously monitored to ensure fidelity to the practice model and to determine outcomes achieved.
-Kansas Department for Children and Families is partnering with three agencies to provide HFA: Great Circle, Kansas Children and Service League, and Success by 6/Lawrence Douglas County Health Department.
+Kansas Department for Children and Families is partnering with two agencies to provide HFA: Great Circle and Kansas Children and Service League.